USDD (USDD) Price Reaches $1.00 on Top Exchanges

 USDD Profile

 USDD’s genesis date was May 4th, 2022.
-USDD’s total supply is 738,752,083 tokens.
-The official website for USDD is usdd.io.
+USDD’s total supply is 738,722,564 tokens.
 USDD’s official Twitter account is @usddio and its Facebook page is accessible here.
+USDD’s official website is usdd.io.

 USDD Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as USDD directly using US dollars.
-Investors seeking to trade USDD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy USDD using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as USDD directly using U.S. dollars.
+Investors seeking to trade USDD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USDD using one of the aforementioned exchanges.

 Receive News & Updates for USDD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.